peterhinch/micropython-mqtt/NO_NET.md

 Allows custom args to `subscribe` and `wifi_handler` callbacks.

-The Pyboard cient requires `uasyncio` V1.7.1 or newer with firmware build dated 7th Jan 2018 or later.
+The Pyboard cient requires `uasyncio` V2 with firmware V1.12.
+Later firmware uses a new version of `uasyncio`.
+This application has not been ported to the new version.

 **API Changes**